fmease/tylift/README.md

 ## tylift Versus Const Generics

-Advantages of this crate over const generics:
+**Advantages** of this crate over const generics:

 * recursive kinds which cannot be represented with const generics right now.
   The latter would also require _explicit boxing_
-* \[not sure what else\]
+* compatibility with older rust versions

+Obviously, these are not _that_ convincing arguments.
+Consider this crate as **a study** rather than something of value.
+Maybe you can learn from its code.

+**Disadvantages**:

+* requires an additional dependency (`tylift`) with a heavy transitive dependency on `syn`
+* worse tooling
+* atrociously hairy type-level functions compared to `const fn`s which are compatible with const generics, see [const evaluatable checked](https://github.com/rust-lang/rust/issues/76560)

 ## Future Plans

 * replacing the introductery example with something more reasonable
 * creating tests
 * adding additional features like
-  * type-level functions
+  * an attribute to lift functions to type-level ones
-  * generation of a reification function
+  * generating reification functions
 * removing the feature-gate `span_errors` once `proc_macro_diagnostic` becomes stable